abeacock/abeacock.github.io/cv.md

 The platform is a microservice-based architecture (60 microservices) running in AWS, written in TypeScript, JavaScript and React Native.
 Hosted in GitHub, built via CircleCI & AWS CodePipeline.
 Our data lake is hosted in GCP with BigQuery, and reports & dashboards built in Metabase.

 * Defined Q2’s Tech OKRs in my third week
-* Hired a UAT QA engineer in my first month to ‘own’ quality and ensure consistent testing approaches across teams l Improved communication & sharing in the morning standup by showing empathy and a ‘no blame’ culture
+* Hired a UAT QA engineer in my first month to ‘own’ quality and ensure consistent testing approaches across teams
+* Improved communication & sharing in the morning standup by showing empathy and a ‘no blame’ culture
 * Increased collaboration between outsourced teams with shared presentations, joint architecture workshops
 * Decreased release risk by encouraging better deployment planning and release communications
-* Introduced sprint retros for one of the teams (the other already did them)
 * Smashed our Q2 OKRs including cost saving on AWS (target: 5% → actual: 25%)
 * Added monitoring and alerting to the AWS estate to ensure early warning of potential issues
 * NFT environment built and load tested to ensure capacity and growth